 Asbestos is a natural material made up of tiny fibres.
-These fibres are usually safely fixed in another material like cement or insulation board, but they can be released into the air by cutting, breaking, drilling or sanding.
+These fibres are usually safely fixed in another material like cement or insulation board, but can be released into the air by cutting, breaking, drilling or sanding.

 Please remember that any work on asbestos, dismantling and transporting may generate airborne asbestos fibres.

-Doncaster Council does permit the free disposal of asbestos (cement bonded only) e.g asbestos used in the construction of garages, sheds, gutters and fall pipes, etc. We will only accept asbestos generated as a result of DIY work undertaken by you at your own home.
+Doncaster Council provides free disposal of cement bonded asbestos and other solid items which are known to contain asbestos, eg Marley floor tiles, old toilet cisterns.
+We will only accept asbestos generated as a result of DIY work undertaken by you at your own home.
 Restrictions apply.

 To use this service, you must: